TeaShull/teashull.github.io/_posts/2023-07-27-RNAseq-using-Salmon.md

 ### Installing the tools
 We will install our tools using conda.
 I have included a [conda environment yml]({{site.baseurl}}/assets/rnaSalmon.yml), to get things up and running quickly.
 Skip this step if these programs are already available to you or if you wish to install them nativly.

+If you go the conda route, download the [conda environment yml]({{site.baseurl}}/assets/rnaSalmon.yml) and install the environment.
+{% highlight bash %}
+conda env create -f rnaSalmon.yml
+{% endhighlight %}

+then activate the environment...
+{% highlight bash %}
+conda activate rnaSalmon
+{% endhighlight %}

 packages include:

 - [FastQC](https://github.com/s-andrews/FastQC)